Vivek-Hotti/IndianLokSabha_ElectionResults_VisuAnalysis/README.md

 # <img src ="/images/india.png" height="30px"> Indian Lok Sabha Election Results Analysis and Visualization
-<i> Indian Lok Sabha General 2019 and 2014 Election Results : Simple Visualization &amp; Analysis.</i>
+<i> Indian Lok Sabha General 2019 and 2014 Election Results : Simple Visualization &amp; Analysis on a choropleth map</i>

 - For running the interactive version of this on your own system: